gemseo/gemseo/docs/user_guide/concepts/design_space.md

 where $l_b(x)$ and $u_b(x)$ are the lower and upper bounds of the variable $x$.

 !!! warning
-    Integer variables are not normalized.
+    Integer and discrete variables cannot be normalized.

 !!! how-to
     - [How to (un)normalize design parameters][]